-Winston M. Paes is a litigation counsel and a member of the White Collar & Regulatory Defense Group.
-His practice focuses on white collar criminal defense, regulatory enforcement and internal investigations.
+Winston M. Paes is a litigation partner and a member of the White Collar & Regulatory Defense Group.
+He is a seasoned trial lawyer and advises clients on white collar criminal defense, regulatory enforcement, internal investigations and complex civil litigation.

 From 2003 until 2008, Mr. Paes was a litigation associate for a major international law firm.
 Mr. Paes earned his J.D. magna cum laude from Brooklyn Law School in 2003, and received his B.A. magna cum laude from the State University of New York, Stony Brook in 1998.

-Mr. Paes is a member of the Board of Advisors of New York University Law School’s Program on Corporate Compliance and Enforcement and a member of Board of Directors of Brooklyn Law School’s Alumni Association.
+Mr. Paes is a member of the New York City Bar Association’s White Collar Crime Committee and a member of Board of Directors of Brooklyn Law School’s Alumni Association.